CAPE: A CLIP-Aware Pointing Ensemble of Complementary Heatmap Cues for Embodied Reference Understanding: Methodology

 \subsection{CLIP-Aware Pointing Ensemble (CAPE)}

-We introduce an inference time ensemble module to increase the performance by benefiting from two complementary models, $M_{H2F}$ and $M_{W2F}$.
+We introduce an inference time ensemble module to increase the performance by benefiting from two complementary models, $M_{H}$ and $M_{W}$, since we find that they demonstrate strength in different scenarios.
 CAPE is an adaptive scoring method that combines model confidence and CLIP-based similarity in a size-aware manner effectively.
+We choose the CLIP model because it was trained to understand and evaluate image-text semantic similarity, which aligns well with our task.
 (1) For each prediction (top-2 predictions from both models), we compute a normalized CLIP score~\cite{radford2021learning}.
-We sum pointing models' confidece scores with the CLIP scores to obtain the fused score (CLIP Fusion in \cref{tab:ablation_ensemble}).
+We sum pointing models' confidence scores with the CLIP scores to obtain the fused score (CLIP Fusion in \cref{tab:ablation_ensemble}) since the models’ confidence scores also provide reliable insights.
 (2) We calculate CLIP scores for the top-1 predictions of both models.
 If the confidence scores of the second-highest predictions exceed a threshold, we also compute their CLIP scores.
 Finally, we select the prediction with the highest CLIP score from among these candidate boxes (CLIP-Only Top-2 + Threshold=0.95 in \cref{tab:ablation_ensemble}).
 CAPE applies strategy (1) when the referent is a small object (defined as occupying less than 0.48\% of the image area, following \cite{chen2021yourefit}) to avoid relying solely on the CLIP prediction, as CLIP becomes less reliable for smaller objects.
 For all other objects, strategy (2) is used (see \cref{app:cape} for details).
 This hybrid approach leverages the strengths of both signals while adapting to object scale.
 All thresholds and selection rules were tuned on the validation set to avoid test-time overfitting.